 If you are buying cotton sheets, understand the lingo.
 For example, a sheet labeled 100 percent cotton is likely made of short fiber cotton, which is less durable and soft.
 Sheets made from short-fiber cotton will always pill faster, fade, and grow coarser over time, no matter how high the thread count.

 Look for Egyptian cotton, Pima, or Supima cottons, which are made of extra-long staple (ELS) length; they are breathable, more durable, and softer even after multiple launderings.

 While many people consider cotton percale, the most common weave, to be the only choice in bedding, there are actually many other options that offer a comfortable night’s sleep.
 Cotton sateen, for example, has a broader weave, giving sheets a satin-like finish and a rich luster.
 Cotton poplin is a feather-weight weave perfect for hot summer nights.
 Some prefer the drape and softness of cotton jersey knits, while others prefer a cotton flannel for cold winter nights.

 There are other natural fibers that make excellent bedding, as well.
 Linen sheets, which are woven from flax, are very breathable, and have a refined, luxurious texture, and a crisp, natural appearance

 Don’t Forget Chemicals and Dyes

-If you are sensitive to chemicals and dyes, or just prefer a more eco-friendly bedding option, look for sheet sets made with organic cotton.
+If you are sensitive to chemicals and dyes, or just prefer a more sustainable bedding option, look for sheet sets made with organic cotton.
 Traditional cotton is treated with a lot of pesticides and fungicides throughout its growth cycle; many other chemicals are used in bleaching, dyeing, and finishing cotton fabrics.
 If you purchase sheets labeled “wrinkle free” or “wrinkle resistant,” they’ve been treated with another dose of chemicals.